wayne-wu/webgl-music-visualizer/README.md

 ## Objective

-Get comfortable with using three.js and its shader support and generate an interesting 3D, continuous surface using a multi-octave noise algorithm.
+Get comfortable with using WebGL and its shaders to generate an interesting 3D, continuous surface using a multi-octave noise algorithm.

 ## Getting Started

 1. Fork and clone [this repository](https://github.com/CIS700-Procedural-Graphics/Project1-Noise).

+2. Copy your hw0 code into your local hw1 repository.

-2. In the root directory of your project, run `npm install`.
+3. In the root directory of your project, run `npm install`.
 This will download all of those dependencies.

-3. Do either of the following (but I highly recommend the first one for reasons I will explain later).
+4. Do either of the following (but I highly recommend the first one for reasons I will explain later).

     a.
 Run `npm start` and then go to `localhost:7000` in your web browser